 Electronic Arts, Music/Sound

 The following is a selection of recent publications in Scopus.
-Stephanie Loveless has 2 indexed publications in the subjects of Engineering, Computer Science, and Arts and Humanities.
+Stephanie Loveless has 2 indexed publications in the subjects of Engineering, Computer Science, Arts and Humanities.